askmish/sawtooth-simplewallet/README.md

 # simplewallet

 This is a minimal example of a sawtooth 1.0 application.
-This example demonstrates, a common usecase, where a customer deposits/withdraws money from an account, based on private key.
+This example demonstrates, a common usecase, where a customer deposits/withdraws/transfers money from an account, based on public key.

 A customer can:
 1. deposit money into his/her bank account.